cruz-gaming/Zua-Handler-with-commands/README.md

 # DONT REMOVE DEVELOPER CREDITS AND MENTION US WHILE USING THIS SCRIPT

-# If you like this project please us a 🌟 star.
+# If you like this project please give us a 🌟 star.